Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

-Monotremes are probably the strangest mammals in the online zoo!
-What makes them different to other mammals is that they lay eggs, rather than giving birth.
+What makes monotremes different to other mammals is that they lay eggs rather than giving birth.

 Online Zoo Monotreme Links

 Primates have forward-facing eyes to judge distances, flexible limbs for climbing, and hands (and sometimes feet) that can hold onto objects.

 Online Zoo Primate Links

 Most rodents are small animals with long tails.
-All have long incisor teeth, which never stop growing.
-This allows the rodent to gnaw on tough plants with no danger of their teeth wearing down.
+All have long incisor teeth that never stop growing.
+This allows the rodent to gnaw on tough plants with no danger of its teeth wearing down.